 Rehabilitation Sciences Academic Division and Research Center

-Rehabilitation Science, as defined by the Institute of Medicine, encompasses "basic and applied aspects of health services, social sciences, and engineering as they are related to restoring human functional capacity and improving a person's interaction with the surrounding environment.
+Rehabilitation Science, as defined by the Institute of Medicine, encompasses "basic and applied aspects of health services, social sciences, and engineering as they are related to restoring human functional capacity and improving a person's interaction with the surrounding environment."
 As such, Rehabilitation Science is, by definition, interdisciplinary and extends beyond the boundaries of traditional academic departments.
+Programs provided by the Rehabilitation Sciences Academic Division and Research Center include the Rehabilitation Research Career Development Program, the Center for Rehabilitation Research using Large Datasets, the PhD Program and Postdoctoral Training, as well as Events and Seminars, among other services.

 UTMB gets $5M to study health care for elderly